VictorBay24/Quantum-Annealing-for-the-Multi-rate-Routing-and-Wavelength-Allocation-Problem/README.md

 ## Solving the MRWA with Simulated Annealing and Quantum Annealing

-This is the Source Code for my MSc Project: Solving the Multi-rate Routing and Wavelength Allocation Problem in Optical Networks with Quadratic Unconstrained Binary Optimisation and Quantum Annealing.
+This is the Source Code for the Journal Letter on Solving the Multi-rate Routing and Wavelength Allocation Problem with Quantum Annealing and Quadratic Unconstrained Binary Optimisation.

-Within these files you can find jupyter notebooks for 3 different QUBO formulations used in the project, and the set of networks on which they were tested.
-The demand rates used for the results presented in my project report can be found in the comments of the Generating Demands section of the Worst Case QUBO file.
+Within the project folder you can find jupyter notebooks for 3 different QUBO formulations.
+Within this the networks folder contains set of networks and a yaml file use to create the graph of routes for each network.
+The demand rates used for the results can be found in the DemandSet text file.